 Because this is the truth: Fear is unavoidable.
 But living with and embracing and ceding control of your life to fear is a choice.
 A choice to choose fear instead of trusting God.

 Here’s another truth: you will have to make that choice over and over and over again as long as you walk this earth.
-But God has given you tools to help you choose faith over fear:
+But God has given you plenty of faith over fear Bible verses as tools to help you choose faith:

 - Focus on Jesus instead of your fear.